-Item Description General This section works the same way as the Security Management dialog, with the following exceptions: Role assignments: For users, you can view and edit the list of roles that the user is assigned to.
+ltem Description General This section works the same way as the Security Management dialog, with the following exceptions: • Role assignments: For users, you can view and edit the list of roles that the user is assigned to.
 Each role name is separated by a semicolon.
-(The same thing applies to subsystem assignments if subsystems are enabled.)
-User assignments: For roles, you cannot view or edit the list of assigned users in this interface.
+(The same thing applies to subsystem assignments if subsystems are enabled.) • User assignments: For roles, you cannot view or edit the list of assigned users in this interface.
 If you want to view all users assigned to a role or edit this list from the role perspective, then you must use the Security Management dialog.
 NOTE: The password display is always blank.
 You can change a user's password by entering a new password.
 When you save and then refresh the spreadsheet, the password field will return to blank.
 Permissions For users, specify one of the following: Inherit: The user will inherit the permission from any role assignments. • True : The user is explicitly granted this permission; role inheritance is ignored. • False: The user is explicitly denied this permission; role inheritance is ignored.
 For roles and subsystems, specify either True or False.
 File Groups This section works the same way as the Security Management dialog, with the following exceptions: FGName [calc method permission]: This item combines the Allow Calc Method Insert and Allow Calc Method Change options from the Security Management dialog.
 Valid entries are Insert, Change, or Insert/Change.
 FGName [create new records]: This item is listed for all file groups, but only applies to on-demand file groups.
 A save error will result if this item is set to TRUE for a standard file group.
 If a user has multiple permission sets, only the first set can be edited within the spreadsheet interface.

-Item Description
+Item Description cription

-Tables and All table types are listed first, followed by all individual tables.
+Tables and All table types are listed first, foll owed by all individual tab les.

 Table Types If [write filter enabled] is False for a table or table type, this means that the user or role's write access permissions are the same as their read permissions.
 In this case, the other write access permissions in the spreadsheet can be ignored, because they do not apply.

-For example, the following user has full read and write acc because [full read access] is True and [write filter enable [full write access] displays False, it does not matter beca apply. d] is False.
-Even though
+For example, the following user has full read and write access to the GL table type, because [full read access] is True and [write filter enabled] is False.
+Even though [full write access] displays False, it does not matter because the setting does not apply.

 35 GL [ignore roles] FALSE

 36 GL [full read access] TRUE

 37 GL [write filter enabled] FALSE

-38 GL [full write access] FALSE
+38 GL [full write access] FALSE FALSE

-If [write filter enabled] is True, then the [full write acces s] permission and the
+38 GL [full write access] oon the [full units correct

-[write filter] permission determine the user's level of write permissions.
+If [write filter enabled] is True, then the [full write access] permission and the [write filter] permission determine the user's level of write permissions.